Ophthalmology Care - Diagnosis & Treatment At Fortis Hospitals Mumbai

 A regular eye examination is vital to good vision and to achieving your full potential in everything you do.
 Many eye conditions can progress for years with no symptoms or indication that vision is being gradually endangered.
 We, at Fortis, offer a variety of tests to confirm a problem or to determine the extent or severity of the eye disorder.
 We facilitate comprehensive eye examination through multiple diagnostic tests that include routine eye exam for cataract, visual acuity testing, tonometry, slit lamp exam, eye culture, optical coherence tomography, corneal topography, dilated eye exam, fluorescein angiogram.
-Two of the important eye examination are described below.
+Two of the important eye examinations are described below.

 Visual Acuity Testing